yoannchb-pro/MoodleGPT/README.md

 - <b>Mouseover effect</b>: you will need to hover (or click for select) the question response to complete it automaticaly.
   <br/> ![Mouseover](./assets/mouseover.gif)
   <br/> ![Mouseover2](./assets/mouseover2.gif)
-- <b>Table formatting</b>: format table from the question to make it more readable for CHAT-GPT but cost most tokens (so if the question is too large it will make an error).
+- <b>Table formatting</b>: format table from the question to make it more readable for CHAT-GPT but cost more tokens (so if the question is too large it will make an error).
 Example of formatted table:

 ```
 | id       | name  | birthDate  | cars |